SEND Information Report 2021-22

 Governors are involved in this process and receive regular reports.
 They may undertake Learning Walks to enable them to evaluate effectiveness of the provision.
-The headteacher will observe lessons in order for him to make judgements on the provision for children with SEND.
+The headteacher will observe lessons in order for them to make judgements on the provision for children with SEND.
 All children accessing interventions are monitored closely through entrance and exit assessments.
 The increase in attainment is analysed to ascertain whether progress made is below expected, expected or better than expected.
 As a result, interventions are adapted to suit the specific needs of the children.